ANHD’s Training Series

-These comprehensive trainings are designed with a focus on 1) housing development skills, 2) long-term asset management skills, 3) property management skills, and 4) strategic opportunities.
-Each quarter, at least one training is offered in each area.
+These comprehensive trainings are designed with a focus on 1) housing development skills, 2) long-term asset management skills, 3) property management skills, 4) strategic opportunities and 5) sustainability/energy efficiency.

 ANHD gratefully acknowledges the generous support of:

 Apple Bank, Astoria Bank, Bank of America, BTMU Foundation,